WARNING - Narrow Screen!

 When Buckland realized from the shape of its teeth, that Megalosaurus was carnivorous he found himself in trouble.

 The University of Oxford is one of the world's most prestigious universities, was established in the 12th century, with teaching beginning around 1096 and it is the oldest university in the English-speaking world.
 The University of Oxford was initially founded to train clergy and scholars in theology, philosophy, and the liberal arts.
 The influence of religion remained in Oxford very strong in the 19th century.
-The goal of the science was to confirm the Bible story.
-Professors who tried to teach something that was in the contrary of the Bible could be banned from the University.
+The goal of the science was to confirm Biblical scripture.
+Professors who tried to teach something contrary to the Bible could be banned from the University.

 According to the Christian faith carnivorous animals were associated with violence, and evil had only begun on Earth with human decadence — with original sin.
 In the Garden of Eden, everything was peaceful and beautiful, and this carnivorous beast did not fit, it could not have been created by God.
 So, Buckland, who spent much of his early career trying to demonstrate the reality of the biblical flood using geological evidence, justified it by saying that Megalosaurus was a perfect killing machine, capable of causing death without pain, so God created it to eliminate suffering in an effective way.